prestoalvarez/celestia-zkevm-hl-testnet/hyperlane/README.md

 #### Deploy a `HypNative` token on Evolve

-This guide will walkthrough the steps to deploy a `HypNative` token on EVM and a corresponding `Synthetic` token on Celestia and establish a link between the two.
+This guide will walk through the steps to deploy a `HypNative` token on EVM and a corresponding `Synthetic` token on Celestia and establish a link between the two.

 Ensure you have a valid private key set for deploying EVM contracts under the env variable `HYP_KEY`.